Primary Hypersomnia

 Background

-Primary hypersomnia, idiopathic hypersomnia (ICSD-3), and hypersomnolence disorder (DSM-5) refer to a central disorder of hypersomnia.
-The diagnostic criteria have changed over time and specifics differ depending on the organization.
-Similarities from all, however, include daily periods of irresistible sleep or daytime lapses into sleep, absence of cataplexy, and that the hypersomnolence is not better accounted for by either insufficient sleep or by another sleep disorder.
-In comparison, narcolepsy is characterized by well-defined clinical, polysomnographic, and immunogenetic features.[5, 6]
+Primary hypersomnia, idiopathic hypersomnia (ICSD-3-TR),[1] and hypersomnolence disorder (DSM-5-TR)[2] refer to a central disorder of hypersomnia.
+The diagnostic criteria have changed over time and specifics differ depending on the classification.
+However, all these diagnoses include daily periods of irresistible, excessive sleep or daytime lapses into sleep in the absence of cataplexy, and require that the hypersomnolence is not due to insufficient sleep or another sleep disorder.
+Sleepiness is frequently associated with difficulties awakening, a phenomenon known as sleep inertia or sleep drunkeness.
+In comparison, narcolepsy is characterized by well-defined clinical, polysomnographic, and immunogenetic features.[4, 5] The abrupt sleep attacks seen in classic narcolepsy are not present in idiopathic hypersomnia.

 Classification

-In the literature, 3 possible subgroups of idiopathic CNS hypersomnia have been suggested.
+In the literature, three possible subgroups of idiopathic CNS hypersomnia are described.

 Subgroup I

-These patients have a positive family history, and associated clinical symptoms suggest dysfunction of the autonomic nervous system.
-These symptoms include headache, syncope, orthostatic hypotension, and peripheral vasoconstriction (cold hands and feet).
+These patients have a positive family history and present with clinical symptoms suggesting dysfunction of the autonomic nervous system.
+Symptoms include headache, syncope, orthostatic hypotension, and peripheral vasoconstriction (cold hands and feet).

 Subgroup II

-Although initially these patients are fatigued, they subsequently have difficulty differentiating fatigue from sleepiness.
-To fight tiredness, these patients nap and eventually present with complaints of excessive daytime sleepiness.
-Analysis of cerebral spinal fluid demonstrates moderate lymphocytosis (30-50 cells/µL with mild to moderate elevation in protein).
+Although these patients are initially fatigued, they subsequently have difficulty differentiating fatigue from sleepiness.
+To fight tiredness, these patients nap and eventually present with excessive daytime sleepiness.
+Analysis of cerebral spinal fluid (CSF) demonstrates moderate lymphocytosis (30–50 cells/µL with mild to moderate elevation in protein).

 Subgroup III

-These patients do not have a positive family or viral infection history, and the cause of the disorder truly is idiopathic.
+These patients do not have a positive family or viral infection history; for this subgroup, the cause of the disorder truly is idiopathic.

-The specific DSM-5 criteria for hypersomnolence disorder are as follows:
+The specific DSM-5-TR criteria[2] for hypersomnolence disorder are as follows:

-The American Sleep Disorders Association’s International Classification of Sleep Disorders, Third Edition (ICSD-3) has redefined the criteria of idiopathic hypersomnia to include varied presentations under the same diagnosis as opposed to distinguishing two separate forms (with and without long sleep time) that were characteristic of the ICSD-2 definition.
+The American Sleep Disorders Association’s International Classification of Sleep Disorders, Third Edition, Text Revision (ICSD-3-TR) has redefined the criteria of idiopathic hypersomnia (IH) to include varied presentations under the same diagnosis as opposed to distinguishing two separate forms (with and without long sleep time) that were characteristic of the ICSD-2 definition.[1]

-ICSD-3 classifies “Central disorders of hypersomolence” into ‘primary’ and ‘secondary’ groupings, with narcolepsy type 1 (NT1), narcolepsy type 2 (NT2), idiopathic hypersomnia (IH), and Kline-Levin syndrome (KLS) making up the primary disorders.
-The secondary disorders include hypersomnia due to a medical or psychiatric disorder, due to a drug or substance, and lastly, insufficient sleep syndrome (ISS).
+ICSD-3-TR classifies “Central disorders of hypersomnolence” into "primary" and "secondary," with narcolepsy type 1 (NT1), narcolepsy type 2 (NT2), idiopathic hypersomnia (IH), and Kleine-Levin syndrome (KLS) making up the primary disorders.
+The secondary disorders include hypersomnia due to a medical or psychiatric disorder, due to a drug or substance, and lastly, due to insufficient sleep syndrome (ISS).[1]

 View Table